-The risk level for each of the risks is assessed based on the outcome of monitoring the various quantitative risk benchmarks specified by the Bank, including the direction of their development over the past year, as well as based on a qualitative assessment of risks management and the effectiveness of control circles, in coordination with the ICAAP process conducted by the Bank and its results.
+The risk level for each risk is assessed based on the outcome of monitoring the various quantitative risks benchmarks specified by the Bank, including the direction of their development over the past year, as well as based on a qualitative assessment of risks management and the effectiveness of control circles, in coordination with the ICAAP process conducted by the Bank and its results.

-As part of these processes, the Bank reviews the top risks, existing (or new) risks which may materialize over the coming 12 months which potentially may materially impact the Bank's financial results and stability, primarily credit risk, market risk and interest risk, liquidity risk and operating risk.
-The Bank also identifies emerging risks, which may materialize over the longer term and subject to uncertainty with regard to their nature and impact on the organization.
+As part of these processes, the Bank reviews the top risks, existing (or new) risks which may materialize over the coming 12 months which potentially may materially impact the Bank's financial results and stability, primarily credit risk and market risks.
+The Bank also identifies emerging, which may materialize over the longer term and subject to uncertainty with regard to their nature and impact on the organization.
 Among these risks are information security and cyber risks, IT risk, reputation risk and the group of compliance risks, including conduct risk, which is addressed within this framework.

-Below is a mapping of risk factors, their potential impact on the Bank Group and executives appointed Risk Owners for each risk factor:
+Below is a mapping of risks factors, their potential impact on the Bank Group and executives appointed Risk Owners for each risk factor:

-Risk factor (1) Risk factor impact Risk Owner Overall effect of credit risks Low-medium Manager, Business Division Risk from quality of borrowers and collateral Low-medium Risk from industry concentration Low-medium Risk from concentration of borrowers/ borrower groups Low Risk with respect to mortgage portfolio Low Overall effect of market risk Low-medium Manager, Financial Division Interest risk Medium Inflation risk Low-medium Exchange rate risk Low Share price risk Low Liquidity risk Low-medium Manager, Financial Division Overall effect of operating risk Medium Manager, Risks Control Division Cyber and information security Medium Manager, Risks Control Division Information technology risk Medium Manager, Mizrahi-Tefahot Technology Division Ltd. Legal risk Low-medium Chief Legal Counsel Compliance and regulatory risk Medium Manager, Risks Control Division AML and cross-border risk Low-medium Manager, Risks Control Division Reputation risk (2) Manager, Marketing, Promotion and Low Business Development Division Strategic-business risk Low President & CEO
+Risk factor (1) Risk factor impact Risk Owner Overall effect of credit risks Risk from quality of borrowers and collateral Low-medium Manager, Business Division Risk from industry concentration Risk from concentration of Low-medium borrowers/ borrower groups Risk with respect to mortgage Low portfolio Low Overall effect of market risk Interest risk Low-medium Medium Manager, Financial Division Inflation risk Low-medium Exchange rate risk Low Share price risk Low Liquidity risk Low-medium Manager, Financial Division Overall effect of operating risk Medium Manager, Risks Control Division Cyber and information security Medium Manager, Risks Control Division Information technology risk Medium Manager, Mizrahi-Tefahot Technology Division Ltd. Legal risk Low-medium Chief Legal Counsel Compliance and regulatory risk Medium Manager, Risks Control Division AML and cross-border risk Low-medium Manager, Risk Control Division Reputation risk (2) Low Manager, Marketing, Promotion and Business Development Division Strategic-business risk Low President & CEO